punhe/TFT-web/README.md

 ```

 2. **Set up Supabase Database** (Required):
-   - Follow the detailed guide in [SUPABASE_SETUP.md](./SUPABASE_SETUP.md)
-   - Create a Supabase project
+   - Create a Supabase project at https://supabase.com
    - Run the SQL schema from `supabase-schema.sql` in Supabase SQL Editor
-   - Get your API keys from Supabase dashboard
+   - Get your API keys from Supabase dashboard (Settings > API)

 3. Configure environment variables (create `.env.local` in the root directory):
 ```env